-- 1. Receiver sensitivity experiments measure and compare how devices react to different transmission power levels.
-We increase the signal gain G_s from -80 dB to 0 dB in steps of 4 dB.
+(1) Receiver sensitivity experiments measure and compare how devices react to different transmission power levels.
+We increase the signal gain $G_s$ from -80 dB to 0 dB in steps of 4 dB.
 At each step, we transmit 1000 packets and record packet loss statistics.
 The RF cable has a 60 dB attenuation to protect the DUT.
-In this experiment, no interference packet is added. - 2.
-Capture effect experiments investigate packet loss during packet transmissions, as illustrated in Figure 4.
+In this experiment, no interference packet is added.
+Benchmarking the Physical Layer of Wireless Cards using SDRs

+- (2) Capture effect experiments investigate packet loss during packet transmissions, as illustrated in Figure 3.
 Each experiment generates two packets: one packet defined as the signal packet and another packet defined as the interference packet.
 We craft precisely-timed packet collisions and measure whether the DUT experiences the capture effect, i.e., captures the signal packet despite the presence of an interference packet.
 We subject the DUTs to a range of colliding transmissions, varying Δt in increments of 1 μs.
 We transmit 1000 packets for each setting and record packet loss statistics.
-We further distinguish between the following three cases:

-- Preamble capture effect: The signal packet starts before or during the preamble of the interference packet. - Body capture effect: The signal packet starts during the frame (body) of the interference packet. - Trailer capture effect: The signal packet starts near the end of the interference packet.
+We further distinguish between the following three cases: - (a) Preamble capture effect: The signal packet starts before or during the preamble of the interference packet. - (b) Body capture effect: The signal packet starts during the frame (body) of the interference packet. - (c) Trailer capture effect: The signal packet starts near the end of the interference packet.